data(WorldPhones)

 Let’s look at the results first.
 After all, that is why we do things.
 You might have other, more specific goals depending on your particular field or use case.
 But in the most general sense, the result we’re after is a better understanding of the data (set) we’re working on.

 What are the series of actions we need to take?
 As I mentioned earlier, EDA is a loose process.
 There are as many ways to go about it as there are analysts and data sets.
-Still, some common steps usually occur: looking at missing values, summarizing data, and visualizing data.
+Still, some common steps usually occur: looking at missing values, summarizing data, and visualizing relationships between variables.

 It’s good to note these visualizations aren’t usually meant for publication.
 Compared to those you find later on in the book, these are more for your eyes than for the eventual audience.